 This vacuum is fairly noisy.
 It's noticeably louder when running compared to most other pricier bagless uprights like the Shark Stratos Upright, and the sound of it running is sufficient to drown out most nearby conversation.

 Maneuverability is sub-par.
-Even though all Swivel variants have a rotating head, it doesn't really help in maneuvering the vacuum better.
-The dirt compartment is somewhat bulky and it can block you from getting underneath tables or chairs.
+Even though all Swivel variants have a rotating head, it doesn't help maneuver the vacuum better.
+The dirt compartment is somewhat bulky and can block you from getting underneath tables or chairs.
 It tends to suck up rugs and tassels too, which is a bit annoying.
-That being said, it's easy to clean furniture with the upholstery brush but the vacuum may tip over when using the hose.
-The brushroll may also get stuck on carpet and if you need to switch between different head levels, you need to crouch to change it.
+It's easy to clean furniture with the upholstery brush, but the vacuum may tip over when using the hose.
+The brushroll may also get stuck on carpet, and if you need to switch between different head levels, you need to crouch to change it.
 The brushroll may even damage the floor if placed upright and if the head height isn't adjusted to a higher level.
+If you want an upright that's a little easier to maneuver in tight spots, consider the Shark Navigator Lift-Away Pet.

 The turbo brush tool included with the Swivel Pet variant of the BISSELL Cleanview is great for dealing with pet hair on upholstered surfaces, with very little remaining stuck to the tool.
 That said, you do have to hold it at a bit of an angle to maintain close contact with the fabric surfaces.
 The triangular upholstery brush isn't as effective for dealing with large amounts of hair, but it's fine for dealing with a few shorter strands.